mistenes/mikegyesulet-revive-2025/README.md

 # Magyar Ifjúsági Konferencia – Revive 2025

 This repository contains the refreshed HYCA/MIK website.
-The app no longer depends on Lovable or Supabase – content is stored locally during development and the codebase is prepared for a Render + Postgres deployment.
+The app no longer depends on Lovable or Supabase – content is stored locally during development and the codebase is prepared for a single Render web service backed by Postgres.

 ## Tech stack